-In this guide, we will look at how to use the brake pedal in an automatic transmission car.
-We also discuss driving with both feet and talk about the possibility of a third pedal.
+In this guide, I will look at how to use the brake pedal in an automatic transmission car.
+I also discuss driving with both feet and talk about the possibility of a third pedal.

 What Foot Do You Use to Brake in an Automatic?